-Ships that wrecked here include the iron-hulled St. Paul which crashed on a foggy night in 1896, then hung onto the rocks for 3 months before sinking - and the steamer Celia which got lost in the fog and wrecked in 1906.
-Both crews and the St. Paul's livestock cargo were rescued, but the Celia's load of lumber was lost.Continue to 7 of 15 below.
+Ships that wrecked here include the iron-hulled St. Paul which crashed on a foggy night in 1896, then hung onto the rocks for three months before sinking - and the steamer Celia which got lost in the fog and wrecked in 1906.
+Both crews and the St. Paul's livestock cargo were rescued, but the Celia's load of lumber was lost.Continue to 7 of 13 below.

 It's pretty obvious which rock along the coast is "bird rock" because of all the white stuff they deposit on it.
 On a typical day, you'll see Brandt's cormorants, pelicans, and California sea lions sharing the rock - and a harbor seal or two hanging out near the water line.
-We also saw a sea otter floating in the kelp bed - and a sea lion having a noisy territorial dispute with a cormorant.
+Sea otters float in the kelp beds - and you might spot a sea lion having a noisy territorial dispute with a cormorant.

-In case you wonder why the cormorants sit in such awkward-looking positions, there's an easy explanation.
-Unlike other sea birds that have waterproof feathers, the cormorant has to dry out between dives, stretching its wings in odd-looking directions to catch the sun.
+In case you wonder why the cormorants sit in such awkward-looking positions, there's a simple explanation.
+Unlike other seabirds that have waterproof feathers, the cormorant has to dry out between dives, stretching its wings in odd-looking directions to catch the sun.

 Fanshell Overlook and Cypress Point Lookout are favored spots for mother harbor seals to deliver their babies.
-During pupping season (April 1 to June 1), Fanshell Overlook and Cypress Point are both closed to give the little ones and their mothers some much-needed quiet.Continue to 10 of 15 below.
+During pupping season (April 1 to June 1), both overlooks are both closed to give the little ones and their mothers some much-needed quiet.Continue to 9 of 13 below.

 Just past Fanshell Overlook, the 17-Mile Drive enters the 5,300-acre Del Monte Forest of Monterey Cypress trees, which you can see in the distance from this favorite vista point.

-As you can see from the photo, it's not really quite alone, but it is very prettily situated, and its outline is so iconic that the Pebble Beach Company adopted it as their logo.
-Years ago, you could get closer, but the 250-plus-year-old tree needs some protection from overzealous visitors, and access to the point it sits on is prohibited.
+The so-called Lone Cypress isn't entirely alone, but it is very prettily situated.
+Its outline is so iconic that the Pebble Beach Company adopted it as their logo.
+To protect the 250-plus-year-old tree from overzealous visitors, access to the point it sits on is prohibited.
 With all of that care, they hope it will live to be 300 years old.
-We wonder if they have a new Lone Cypress in training somewhere...

 This Monterey cypress tree gave up the ghost (pun intended) some time ago, and the elements have bleached its trunk white over time.
 People like the way it looks so much that they've built a wall around its roots to keep it in place.
-The orange-colored stuff on the rocks is called lichen.Continue to 13 of 15 below.
+The orange-colored stuff on the rocks is called lichen.Continue to 12 of 13 below.

 Across the street, you'll find a bank and a small market that sells sandwiches and snacks.

 Shortly after you pass the Lodge, you'll see signs for the Carmel exit.
-Take that and not only will you avoid any backups at Hwy 1, but you'll end up in scenic downtown Carmel.Continue to 15 of 15 below.
+Take that and not only will you avoid any backups at Highway 1, but you'll end up in scenic downtown Carmel.Continue to 13 of 13 below.

 17-Mile Drive Map